Citi is an advertising partner.

 Welcome bonus winner: Citi Rewards+

-The Citi Double Cash does not offer a welcome bonus.
-The Citi Rewards+ Card offers a bonus worth $250 in gift cards for the same spending requirement — 25,000 bonus points after spending $1,500 in purchases within three months.
-The Citi Rewards+ is the clear winner in terms of welcome bonus value.
+Citi Double Cash does offer a welcome bonus similar to the Citi Rewards+ Card which, offers 20,000 bonus points — redeemable, for example, for $200 in gift cards — after spending $1,500 in purchases within three months.
+It’s not a stellar welcome bonus, yet Citi Rewards+ is the clear winner here.

 Rewards rate winner: Citi Double Cash Card

-The Citi Rewards+ does have it’s perks, though, that help you maximize its value.
-There’s an annual redemption bonus which gives you 10 percent points back for the first $100,000 points redeemed each year, as well as a round-up feature, which rounds all your purchases up to the nearest 10 points.
+The Citi Rewards+ does have its perks, though, that help you maximize its value.
+There’s an annual redemption bonus which gives you 10 percent points back for the first 100,000 points redeemed each year.
+There’s also a round-up feature, which rounds all your purchases up to the nearest 10 points.
 A gas station purchase for $1.71, for example, would fetch you 10 ThankYou points instead of 1.71 points.

 Introductory APR winner: It depends